Grauman's Chinese Theatre

-Grauman's Chinese Theatre, known as the Chinese colloquially and officially billed as the TCL Chinese Theatre for sponsorship reasons, is a movie palace on the Hollywood Walk of Fame in the Hollywood neighborhood of Los Angeles, California, United States.
+Grauman's Chinese Theatre, known as the Chinese colloquially, and officially branded as the TCL Chinese Theatre for sponsorship reasons, is a movie palace on the Hollywood Walk of Fame in the Hollywood neighborhood of Los Angeles, California, United States.

 The original Chinese Theatre was commissioned following the success of the nearby Grauman's Egyptian Theatre, which opened in 1922.
 Both were built as Exotic Revival style architecture.
 Built by a partnership headed by Sid Grauman over 18 months beginning in January 1926, the theater opened May 18, 1927, with the premiere of Cecil B. DeMille's The King of Kings.
 It has since been home to many premieres, including the 1977 debut of Star Wars, as well as many private events and three Academy Awards ceremonies.
 Among the theater's features are the concrete blocks set in the forecourt, which bear the signatures, footprints, and handprints of popular motion picture personalities from the 1920s to the present day.

 Originally named Grauman's Chinese Theatre, it was renamed Mann's Chinese Theatre in 1973, and reverted to its original name in 2001.
-On January 11, 2013, Chinese electronics manufacturer TCL Corporation purchased the facility's naming rights for $5 million.
+On January 11, 2013, Chinese electronics manufacturer TCL Corp. purchased the facility's naming rights for $5 million.

 In 2013, the Chinese Theatre collaborated with IMAX Corporation to convert the house into a custom-designed IMAX theater.
-Post-renovation, the theater sat 932 and featured one of the largest movie screens in North America.
+Following the renovation, the theater seated 932 and featured one of the largest movie screens in North America.